 Most of the research on sport organizations structure has been developed by Trevor Slack and other Canadian academics.
-In his book on sport organizations, Slack gives the following definition of sport organizations describing their particular nature: "A sport organization is a social entity involved in the sport industry; it is goal-directed, with a consciously structured activity system and a relatively identifiable boundary" (Slack, 1997, p.
+In his book on sport organizations Slack gives the following definition of sport organizations describing their particular nature: "A sport organization is a social entity involved in the sport industry; it is goal-directed, with a consciously structured activity system and a relatively identifiable boundary" (Slack, 1997, p.
 5).
-Though their peculiarities can be attributed to the context in which they operate, it is still a broad definition, allowing many different types of organizations involved in the world of sports to be considered sport organizations: public, private and voluntary organizations; for-profit and non-profit organizations; organizations producing sporting goods, delivering sport activities, creating competitive sport opportunities, and broadcasting sport events; as well as many other organizations connected in one way or another to the sport industry.
-Therefore, the first question arising when studying sport organizations refers to which type of sport organization are we talking about and what different types can be characterized under this broad concept of sport organizations.
+Though their peculiarities can be associated with the context in which they operate, it is still a broad definition, allowing many different types of organizations involved in the world of sports to be considered sport organizations: public, private and voluntary organizations; for-profit and not-for-profit organizations; organizations producing sporting goods, delivering sport activities, creating competitive sport opportunities, or broadcasting sport events; and many, many other organizations arising when studying sport organizations refer to which type of sport organization we are talking about, and what different types can be characterized under this broad concept of sport organizations.

 The structural characteristics of an organization are, more often than not, examined in the context of wider organizational studies.
 The relationship between the structure of the organization to its performance, effectiveness, control system, adaptability, and to the motivation of its members (Hinings et al., 1980) explains the common use of other organizational topics when discussing organizational structure.
-Since this relationship characterizes traditional organizational studies it may also be likely to characterize research on sport organizations.
+Since this relation characterizes traditional organizational studies it may be likely to characterize research on sport organizations as well.
 Hence there is a need to clarify the theoretical background in which the discussion on sport organizations takes place.

-The economic transformations, the evolution of telecommunications (Stern, 1979) and the peculiarities of the political system (Amara et al., 2005) have had an impact on both sports and, certainly, sport organizations.
+Economic transformations, the evolution of telecommunications (Stern, 1979) and the peculiarities of the political system (Amara et al., 2005) have had an impact both over sports and, certainly, over sport organizations.
 Changes in the global context within which sports operate affect the internal functioning of the system, their dependence on external resources, the appearance of new communication channels and the support given by the public system.
 These are all factors that determine the particular characteristics of the context in which sport organizations are operating.
-The question arising therefore refers to which are the most important contextual elements influencing sport organizations' structure or, in other words, which contextual elements are being considered the most important within the existing research exploring sport organizations.
+The question arising therefore refers to which are the most important contextual elements influencing sport organizations structure or, in other words, which contextual elements are being considered the most important within the existing research exploring sport organizations.

-The CSBM - IESE Business School2 is developing a wider research project regarding the structural characteristics of sport organizations in Spain.
-In order to correctly address this project we first need to know what other authors have written about sport organizations structure, what kind of sport organizations they have studied, within what theoretical background they have contextualized the discussion on sport organizational structure, and which variables they have considered relevant when discussing sport organizational structure.
-The answering of these questions may lead us to identify the state of scholarly knowledge on sport organizations' structure, as well as uncover interesting niches for our research and other future work in this field.
+The CSBM - IESE Business School is developing a wider research project regarding the structural characteristics of sport organizations in Spain.
+In order to correctly address this project we first need to know what other authors have written about sport organizations structure, what kind of sport organizations they have studied, within what theoretical background they have contextualized the discussion on sport organizations structure and which variables they have considered relevant when discussing sport organizations structure.
+The answering of these questions may lead us to identify the state of scholarly knowledge on sport organizations structure, as well as uncover interesting niches for our research and other future work on this field.

-2 Center for Sport Business Management (CSBM) - IESE Business School, University of Navarra.
+&lt;sup>1 Center for Sport Business Management (CSBM) - IESE Business School, University of Navarra